linode/docs/docs/reference-architecture/horizontally-scaling-high-traffic-apps-with-observability-and-monitoring/_index.md

 ---

 ## Abstract
-This reference architecture highlights how customers can horizontally scale their infrastructure using Terraform and Ansible when certain performance thresholds are met; can observe detailed real-time metrics through the Grafana dashboard from Prometheus.
+This reference architecture demonstrates how developers can horizontally scale their infrastructure using Terraform and Ansible when certain application performance thresholds are met.
+They can also observe detailed real-time metrics through the Grafana dashboard from Prometheus.

-In this example, the main bottleneck for this use case is the /notifications area of the mobile app.
-When the client pushes notifications to the app, many users will check out the notifications on their devices which would call back to the server.
-The overwhelming number of requests would crash the web server when this happens.
-The proposed architecture solves several issues for this use case by:
+In this example, the main bottleneck is the */notifications* endpoint of a mobile app.
+When the client pushes notifications to the app, many users check the notifications on their devices, which call back to the server.
+This creates an overwhelming number of requests that can crash the server.
+This proposed architecture solves several issues by:

-- Allows the application to grow as the target audience increases by having multiple HAProxy nodes
+- Allowing the application to grow as the target audience increases by having multiple HAProxy nodes
-- Establishes monitoring via Prometheus/Grafana
+- Establishing monitoring via Prometheus and Grafana
-- Separates the main app and the notification callback to the app
+- Separating the main app and the notification callback to the app
-- Scales the app’s notifications section via config management tools
+- Scaling the app’s notifications section via configuration management tools
-- Implement network segmentation using Linode VLANs
+- Implementing network segmentation using Linode VLANs
-- Adds resiliency to the database for uptime and reliability
+- Adding resiliency to the database for uptime and reliability

 ## Technologies Used
 - TerraForm